zmdominguez/zmdominguez.github.io/_posts/2020-11-19-todo-detector.md

 `Detector` is the base class of all detectors.
 It is marked as `@Beta`, so I added the `@Suppress` annotation there to confirm that yes, I know this might break.

-`Detector` is pretty generic, and we can get much more out of Lint if we can indicate what specific detector we need.
+`Detector` is pretty generic (except for [`ResourceXmlDetector`](https://cs.android.com/android-studio/platform/tools/base/+/mirror-goog-studio-master-dev:lint/libs/lint-api/src/main/java/com/android/tools/lint/detector/api/ResourceXmlDetector.java)), and we can get much more out of Lint if we can indicate what specific detector we need.
 There are a few specialised interfaces we can use depending on what type of thing we need to run our rule on:

 Type | Note
 --- | ---